evandor/skysail-wiki/concepts/concepts/request-processing.md

 # Request Processing

 Request processing is crucial for a BaaS like skysail.
-There's a predefined, generic way each GET, POST, PUT and DELETE request is handled
+There's a predefined, generic way each GET, POST, PUT and DELETE request is handled.